monkvision/monkjs/documentation/docs/packages/inspection-capture-web.md

 ![npm latest package](https://img.shields.io/npm/v/@monkvision/inspection-capture-web/latest.svg)

 ## Overview
-This package exports a single page component for React (Web) called InspectionCapture that implements the capture process in the Monk SDK.
-The capture process allows the user to take pictures of its vehicle and will automatically send the pictures to our API, start the tasks and check the quality of the images using our compliance features.
+This package exports single page components for React (Web) that implements different capture workflows in the Monk SDK.
+The capture process allows the user to take pictures of its vehicle, automatically send them to our API, start the tasks and check the quality of the images using our compliance features.

 ## Complete Documentation
 As every other package in the SDK, please refer to